Ninja Kamui: Video game

 A video game prequel titled Ninja Kamui: Shinobi Origins was released on May 30, 2024, for the Nintendo Switch.
 The game was developed by G.rev and published by Rainmaker Productions.
-It was later ported to PlayStation 4 on November 13, 2024, and PlayStation 5 through backward compatibility.
+It was later ported to PlayStation 4 on November 13, 2024.

 Reception

 Critical response

 Rafael Motamayor of IGN gave the series a score of 7/10.
 He praised the "stunning" action sequences but criticized the dull plot, uninteresting characters, and called the CG animation "uninspiring" and "underwhelming".

 Accolades

 In 2024, Ninja Kamui was nominated for Best Anime Series at the 4th Astra TV Awards.
 The series won Best Original Anime at the 9th Crunchyroll Anime Awards in 2025.